kanak1803/kanak1803/README.md

 # Hello there, I'm Kanak ! 👋

 # About Me
 I am a passionate fullstack developer with a strong interest in learning new technologies and building projects.
-I recently started my journey in full-stack development with a focus on Next.js.
+I  started my journey in full-stack development with a focus on Next.js and React.
 I believe in **learning by doing** and love to explore how things work.

 # Tech Stack
 langauge : JavaScript,TypeScript.